equinor/radix-reusable-workflows/README.md

 ## template-prepare-release-pr

 A GitHub workflow to automate creation of pull requests for stable- and pre-release versions from [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-This workflow is intended to be used together with the [template-create-release-from-pr](#template-create-release-from-pr) workflow, which handles creation of a GitHub release and tag from a merged pull request.
+This workflow is intended to be used together with the [template-create-release-from-pr](#template-create-release-from-pr) workflow, which handles the creation of GitHub release and tag from a merged pull request.

 ## Workflow permissions

 Ensure that the repository is configured to `Allow GitHub actions to create and approve pull requests`.

 The workflow uses [orhun/git-cliff-action](https://github.com/orhun/git-cliff-action) to generate the change log, and [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) to create the pull requests.
-You must therefore assure that the versions used by this reuasble workflow are allowed in your repository.
+You must therefore assure that these actions are allowed in your repository.

 You can find these settings under Settings > Actions > General in your repository.